davidstone/isocpp/generate-operators.md

 ### Postfix `operator++` and `operator--`

-#### Types that have the operator now and it behaves the same as the synthesized operator even if postfix does not work for non-copyable types
+#### Types that have the operator now and it behaves the same as the synthesized operator

 - `basic_string::iterator`
 - `array::iterator`